brutus/wtforms-html5/README.md

 - __invalid__

-  If the field got any validation errors, the CSS class _invalid_ gets set.
+  If the field got any validation errors, the CSS class _invalid_ is added.

 - __min__ and __max__

-  If either _Length_ or _NumberRange_ or _DateRange_ is used as a validator and sets a minimal or maximal value, the corresponding INPUT attribute is set.
+  If either _Length_ or _NumberRange_ is used as a validator and sets a minimal or maximal value, the corresponding INPUT attribute is set.

 - __title__